mcavigelli/recommonmark/docs/api_ref.md

 API Reference
 =============
-This document is for developers of recommonmark, it contans the API functions
+This document is for developers of recommonmark, it contains the API functions.

 Parser Component